randomdrake/nasa-apod-desktop/README.md

 * Checked to see if the file already existed before performing the download.
 * Saving as a PNG instead of a JPG.
 Yes, the filesize is increased quite a bit but we remove the artifacts and get a much cleaner image.

+After I modified the original script, I still wanted to allow for the image scrolling to return.
+I found the XML file that comes with Ubuntu in /usr/share/backgrounds/contest/precise.xml that is used to create the background scrolling.
+From there, I got a hold of lxml and went to town.

+But, generating the XML file wasn't enough.
+I also wanted to start with a number of images so I would actually have some to scroll through.

 While searching around for the original source, I found out that the project I grabbed from was originally based on a [different script](http://apod.nasa.gov/apod/astropix.html), which I think is worth mentioning.

 Please note: I am not extremely well-versed in Python.
 I have been playing with the language and Django lately so, if improvements could be made, please let me know.

 Installation:
 =====
-* Ensure you have Python installed (default in Ubuntu)
-* Install python-imaging (sudo apt-get install python-imaging)
 * Place the file wherever you like and chmod +x it to make it executable
+* Ensure you have Python installed (default for Ubuntu) and the PIL and lxml packages:
+* pip install -f requirements.txt or sudo apt-get install python-imaging python-lxml
 * Set the defaults in the file

 Defaults: